Odometer fraud: Examples

 Common examples of odometer fraud include situations where someone tampers with the odometer by rolling it back or replacing the odometer and failing to provide the required notice on the vehicle.
 According to AIM Mobile Inspections, an evaluator of new and used vehicles, the incidence of odometer rollback for the purpose of misrepresenting the mileage of off-lease used vehicles had increased by 30 percent since the beginning of 2011.

-A Motorcheck analysis of the Irish used car market showed 15% of all used cars for sale are clocked, with 70% of these cars being diesel engines.
+A 2017 Motorcheck analysis of the Irish used car market showed 15% of all used cars for sale are clocked, with 70% of these cars being diesel engines.

-Odometer fraud was depicted in the opening scene of the 1980 film Used Cars and by Danny DeVito's character in the 1996 film Matilda.

 Practices

 There are a number of ways in which a vehicle buyer might determine existence of possible odometer fraud.
 In the US, states require vehicle purchasers to obtain a title or certificate of registration due to federal laws.
 These titles contain information about a vehicle's odometer history.
 The information can be accessed through each state's Department of Motor Vehicles.
-Other options to detect odometer fraud include contacting the vehicle's former owners, conducting a mechanical inspection of the vehicle with particular attention to normal but harmless wear and tear such as to floor-mats and the rubber on pedals (or to suspiciously new such items), and checking the vehicle's history report (see Used car for a list of vehicle history services in different countries).
+Other options to detect odometer fraud include contacting the vehicle's former owners, conducting a mechanical inspection of the vehicle with particular attention to normal but harmless wear and tear such as to floor-mats and the rubber on pedals (or to suspiciously new such items), and checking the vehicle's history report (see used car for a list of vehicle history services in different countries).

 Modern cars often employ digital odometers.
 These odometers are said to be, in some cases, even easier to tamper with than mechanical odometers with the use of several electronic tools, most of which plug in via a car's OBD2 port.